Kilpatrick was the representative for Michigan’s 13th congressional district and was a Democrat. She served from 2003 to 2010.

 She was previously the representative for Michigan’s 15th congressional district as a Democrat from 1997 to 2002.

 Kilpatrick sponsored bills primarily in these issue areas:

-Health (23%) Government Operations and Politics (16%) Education (14%) Economics and Public Finance (14%) Sports and Recreation (11%) Social Welfare (9%) Armed Forces and National Security (7%) Arts, Culture, Religion (7%)
+Health (23%) Government Operations and Politics (16%) Economics and Public Finance (14%) Education (14%) Sports and Recreation (11%) Social Welfare (9%) Armed Forces and National Security (7%) Arts, Culture, Religion (7%)

 Some of Kilpatrick’s most recently sponsored bills include...